Why Does LED Light Flicker and How to Fix It

 To fix this problem, it’s important to ensure adequate ventilation around your LED fixtures and their drivers.
 Installing heat sinks or choosing drivers specifically designed for higher temperatures can help mitigate overheating risks.
 Additionally, opting for high-quality drivers that match your LEDs will provide better performance and longevity.
 By taking these steps, you can significantly reduce flickering caused by overheating of the LED driver and enjoy consistent lighting in your space without interruptions.

-Aging or defective LED bulbs leading to instability
+Aging or defective LED bulbs lead to instability

 Aging or defective LED bulbs are significant contributors to flickering issues, which can lead to frustration in any setting.
 Over time, the internal components of an LED bulb can degrade due to heat exposure and frequent use, resulting in unstable light output.
 This degradation may cause irregularities in voltage and current flow within the bulb, leading to noticeable flickering.
 Understanding how aging affects LED lights is crucial for identifying why they might not function as intended, making it a vital aspect of the discussion on why LED light flickers.